Jack Ruby: Ruby's motive

 Ruby's shooting of Oswald was not a spontaneous act, in that it involved at least some premeditation.
 Similarly, the committee believed it was less likely that Ruby entered the police basement without assistance, even though the assistance may have been provided with no knowledge of Ruby's intentions....
 The committee was troubled by the apparently unlocked doors along the stairway route and the removal of security guards from the area of the garage nearest the stairway shortly before the shooting....
 There is also evidence that the Dallas Police Department withheld relevant information from the Warren Commission concerning Ruby's entry to the scene of the Oswald transfer.

+The HSCA suggested Ruby might have entered the basement via a stairway accessible from an alleyway next to the Dallas Municipal Building.

+Garrett C. Hallmark, manager of the parking garage, said that Ruby talked on the phone at 3 p.m. on November 23 to somebody called Ken.
+He was seeking confirmation of the scheduled time for Oswald's transfer and he said "You know I'll be there."
+Later that evening, waitress Wanda Helmick at Bull-Pen Drive-In Restaurant in Arlington, Texas, which was operated by Ralph Paul, a close friend and business associate of Ruby, said that Ruby rang Paul and that she overheard that Paul said something about a gun, and he asked Ruby if he were crazy.

-Lieutenant Billy Grammer was a dispatcher for the Dallas Police Department.
-He said that he received an anonymous phone call at 3 a.m. on November 24 from a man who knew his name.
-The caller told him that he knew of the plan to move Oswald from the basement and warned that, unless the plans were changed, "we are going to kill him".
-After Oswald was shot, Grammer claimed to have recognized Ruby as the caller.
-Grammer believed that Ruby's shooting of Oswald was "a planned event".
+Lieutenant Billy Grammer, a dispatcher for the Dallas Police Department, claimed that he received an anonymous phone call at 3 a.m. on November 24 from a man who told him that he knew of the plan to move Oswald from the basement and warned that, unless the plan were changed, "we are going to kill him."
+After Oswald was shot, Grammer claimed to have recognized Ruby as the caller, and expressed belief that Ruby's shooting of Oswald was "a planned event."
+In a declassified FBI memo written by J. Edgar Hoover from the day of Oswald's shooting, he reported that the night before Oswald's death, the FBI in Dallas received a call from "a man talking in a calm voice and saying he was a member of a committee organized to kill Oswald".
+The FBI called the chief of Dallas police both at that time and the morning after to ensure Oswald would be kept safe.
+Hoover adds that "however, this was not done".

-Detective Don Archer testified to the Warren Commission that he said to Ruby, "Jack, I think you killed him."
-He stated that Ruby looked him straight in the eye and said, "Well, I intended to shoot him three times."
-Kantor believed that Ruby's response to Archer did not suggest a spontaneous reaction, and the word "intended" implied having prior intention.